 1. Central Processing Unit (CPU)

 Think of the CPU as the brain of the computer or server.
 The performance of your application depends on how fast and powerful the CPU is.
 CPU usage is often measured in vCPUs (virtual CPUs) or CPU time.
-Under usage-based pricing:
+Under provision-based pricing:

 2. Random Access Memory (RAM)